milnak/atari-vcs-disassembly/README.md

 To start disassembly of a VCS cartridge,  use [distella](https://github.com/johnkharvey/distella).

 A distella configuration file will give distella hints as how to interpret the binary.
-Sample distella cfg files are located in the `tools/distella_cfg` folder.